-Lives in Oxford, England, United Kingdom
+Lives in Worthing, England, United Kingdom

 Works as a Designer

-Has a website at http://www.taikit.so
+Has a website at https://www.flickr.com/photos/taikitso/

 Joined on Jul 4, 2009